Sango Fighter: Sango Fighter

-The first Sango Fighter game was originally published by Panda Entertainment and released in 1993 for PC/AT platform.
+The first Sango Fighter game was originally published by Panda Entertainment and released in 1993 for MS-DOS.

-Shareware developer and publisher Apogee Software was planning on licensing and releasing the game in the United States under the title Violent Vengeance, but the plans for the deal fell through.
+Shareware developer and publisher Apogee Software was intending to license the game for US distribution as Violent Vengeance, but the deal fell through.
 Instead, the game was distributed in English under its original title by a Taiwanese company named Accend, albeit without official permission from Panda Entertainment.

 In 1995, Taiwan's fledgling 16-bit Super A'can game console saw release of a cartridge version of Sango Fighter, completely programmed inhouse by a single employee of Panda Entertainment.
 Being a rushed port from the PC version, the A'can adaptation suffered from awkward gameplay and quite a few glitches.

 Sango Fighter was also released for the Japanese PC-98 computer, in 1995.
 For this release, a portion of the game's story text was translated into Japanese.
-It was otherwise identical to the original DOS version, upon which its code was based.
+It was otherwise identical to the original MS-DOS version, upon which its code was based.
 This adaptation was produced by Great Co., Ltd., and released by Imagineer.

 The game was illegally ported to the Master System console, with the name Sangokushi, and released only in South Korea.
 This port is one of the larger games in the console library, with 8 megabits of data size.

 While Sango Fighter was quite popular in Taiwan, a lawsuit by C&E Inc. (producers of the PC fighting game Super Fighter) stopped Panda Entertainment from distributing the game, let alone adapting it to other machines.
 Thus the game was never able to reach its full market potential.

 On February 24, 2009, the full legal rights to both Sango Fighter and its sequel were acquired by the North American company Super Fighter Team.
 Following this, on June 18, 2009, both Chinese and English language editions of the game were released as a free download on the Official Sango Fighter Website.
 An updated version of the game was released, also as freeware, on February 15, 2011.
 It featured several significant changes and additions.
 The current Super Fighter Team version supports English, Chinese and Japanese languages, with Japanese based on the PC-9801 release of the game with newly translated text.

 On December 24, 2021, Sango Fighter Special Edition was released as a free download for Windows.
 This version of the game contains elements from both the MS-DOS and Super A'can editions, and features new material such as a remixed and expanded soundtrack, and rebalanced fight system.

 There may have also been a planned, but unfinished 3D sequel by Panda Entertainment.
 However, the former owner of Panda's intellectual properties stated that no records of any such title exist.